 Saritha Bangara, an Epidemiologist, has a research focus in cancer epidemiology, specifically among disenfranchised populations.

-George Diggs, an Evolutionary Biologist, focuses on the connection between how our species evolved and the implications for our health.
+George Diggs, an Evolutionary Biologist, focuses on the connection between how our species evolved, the modern environments we find ourselves in, and the implications for our health.

 In order to afford our students a comprehensive Public Health curriculum, each of our professors brings with them their expertise in a particular discipline.
 Become acquainted with all the faculty members from the many departments that make up our broad-based Public Health Program.

 A Future in Public Health

 For many students, a major or minor in Public Health will be the first step in pursuing a graduate or professional degree or entering the job market.
 A Public Health degree opens the door to a diverse range of career opportunities in the public health sector, academics, research, and medicine.
 (See our brochure for examples of work/career possibilities).